Ruumi9/Ruumi9/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning Tailwind and some framwork of JS
+🌱 I’m currently learning Tailwind and some of JS framework